Frequently Asked Questions

 Why should I test for radon?

 Protect your health!
 We rely on public health authorities to tell us the right actions to take for our health.
-The reality is, ultimately we are the ones responsible to take action.
+The reality is, ultimately, we are the ones responsible for taking action.
 We have a duty to protect our indoor air quality for ourselves and everyone who comes into our environment - including pets.

-What is the differences between a short-term and long-term radon test?
+What are the differences between a short-term and long-term radon test?

 A short-term radon test is a screening test to get fast results.
-An example of this is to get an idea how much might be held in escrow for a real estate transaction.
-A long-term test is recommended in order to make a mitigation decision.
-Long-term testing is a minimum of three months and will provide an average radon concentration which can be compared to the threshold defined in the national guideline.
+An example of this is to get an idea of how much might be held in escrow for a real estate transaction.
+A long-term test is recommended to inform a mitigation decision.
+Long-term testing lasts at least 3 months and provides an average radon concentration that can be compared to the threshold defined in the national guideline.

 How long should I test for?

-A long-term test of a minimum of three months is recommended for accuracy.
-Testing over the heating season is best, when doors and windows are kept closed.
+A long-term test of at least 3 months is recommended for accuracy.
+Testing over the heating season is best when doors and windows are kept closed.

-I got my report, what does it mean?
+I received my report.
+What does it mean?

-On your report there is a lot of information: detector number(s), location information, and your results.
+On your report, there is a lot of information: detector number(s), location information, and your results.
 The main bit of information to look at is your Average Radon Concentration.
-This is the radon level recorded during the time the test kit was deployed.
-Next to that number there will be a +/- number called the standard deviation.
+This is the radon level recorded during the test kit deployment.
+Next to that number, there will be a +/- number called the standard deviation.
 This number is the variance in which your radon level may have fluctuated.
-It will always be a small number and have little to no impact on your average radon concentration and any decisions on fixing a radon level should be made solely on your average level.
+It will always be a small number and have little to no impact on your average radon concentration, and any decisions on fixing a radon level should be made solely on your average level.

-The US and Canada have each set a guideline for exposure to radon.
-In the US it is 4.0 pCi/l (picocuries per litre).
-In Canada the radon guideline above when action should be taken is 200 Bq/m3 (becquerels per cubic metre).
+The US and Canada have each set a guideline for radon exposure.
+In the US, it is 4.0 pCi/l (picocuries per litre).
+In Canada, the radon guideline above, when action should be taken, is 200 Bq/m3 (becquerels per cubic metre).

 Not to worry, we are here to help.
 Please contact us to discuss your results and mitigation options with one of our C-NRPP professionals.